Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 - A steroid injection may be given if your symptoms get worse.

 - Physical therapy may be used to teach you exercises to help improve movement and strength, and to decrease pain.
+A physical therapist may move an area with his or her hands.
+For example, he or she may move your leg in certain ways to treat osteoarthritis in your hip.

 - Surgery may be needed if other treatments do not work.